currentxchange/purple-explainer/Blu.md

 Blu tokens (BLU, BLUX) **reward musicians** on cXc.world who receive Ups, and reward role (Artist, Changer, Guardian) actions.

 > BLUX, not BLU, will be on cXc.world in Beta.
 BLU won't be released until users can be human-verified.
 After that, both will co-exist.
+> UPDATE: Because another project is using the BLUX name, and new mechanics do not require verified accounts, BLUX is the only token planned to be released.
+Minting of BLUX has been increased to 10,000,000 at a time and can be tracked at the contract address [bluxbluxblux](https://waxblock.io/account/bluxbluxblux).
+Minting mechanics have not changed, and BLUX is currently being minted obly got [Everstone](Everstones.md) rewards.

 All cXc.world users can earn Blu for qualified actions, including posting original creations, Upping content, moderation, and trading in time-pools.